jpaguerre/ThRend/README.md

 tmin_reflected -10
 tmax_reflected 30
 ```
 In this example, the scene geometry and nodal temperatures are loaded from the AVS UCD file bayonne14hs.inp.
-This kind of file can be exported from most thermal software, and its specifications can be found here: https://dav.lbl.gov/archive/NERSC/Software/express/help6.1/help/reference/dvmac/UCD_Form.htm.
-For example, in Cast3m, you can export your CHPOINT chp1 to file this format with:
+This kind of file can be exported from most thermal software, and its specifications can be found in [1].
+For example, in Cast3m, you can export your CHPOINT *chp1* to this format with the following command:
 ```
 SORT AVS geo1 chp1
 ```
-Currently, ThRend supports geometries (geo1) composed of quad and tri sufraces.
+Currently, ThRend supports geometries (*geo1*) composed of quad and tri sufraces.

+# References
+[1] AVS-UCD file format description. site: https://dav.lbl.gov/archive/NERSC/Software/express/help6.1/help/reference/dvmac/UCD_Form.htm.
+Accessed: May 8, 2020.